lkerr/groundfish-MSE/documentation/econ_module.md

 There are a few files in "/preprocessing/economic/"  These primarily deal with converting data from stata format to RData and making the estimated coefficients "line up" with the data.
 There is also a helper file to wrangle the historical catch limit and catch data.
 * **zero_out_closed_asc:** Closes a fishery and redistributes the probability associated with that stock to the other options.
 * **speed_asclogit:** Speed testing for an asc logit.

+* **predict_eproductionCpp:** A version that uses RCpp sugar.
+This wasn't faster than base R.  I think this is because each "day" is a relatively small dataset.
+Predicts harvest of the target species, returns a data.table

+* **predict_etargetingCpp:** A version that uses RCpp sugar.
+This wasn't faster than base R.  Predicts targeting, returns a data.table.

 ### Inputs,
 Data, starting values and parameter bounds are XXX.